eddayyy/personal-website/README.md

 ## 🌟 Overview

 Welcome to my portfolio!
-My website aims to showcases my academic background, technical skills, industry experience, and the diverse projects I've undertaken. ***This website is still under construction*** it's being built with NodeJS, TailwindCSS, NPM, and Particles.js.
+My Website aims to showcase my academic background, technical skills, industry experience, and the diverse projects I've undertaken. ***This Website is still under construction*** it's being built with NodeJS, TailwindCSS, NPM, and Particles.js.

 ---

 ## **Features and Demo**

 #### Feature 1: Landing Page
-- **Descripton**: Upon the user landing the gtihub and linkedin icons are animated in as well as the Particles.js dynamic background.
+- **Description**: Upon the user landing the GitHub and linkedin icons are animated in as well as the Particles.js dynamic background.
 Users can interact with these components as they wish.

   - **Screenshot**:

     ![Feature 1 Screenshot](./assets/media/HomePage.png)

 #### Feature 2: Project Section
 - **Description**: When the user scrolls down past the home section my projects are displayed.
-Each project is described along with a demo picture, the tools I used (frameworks, utilites, languages, etc.)
+Each project is described along with a demo picture, the tools I used (frameworks, utilities, languages, etc.)

   - **Screenshot**: